Research and Production

 Research Across Disciplines

 The field of theatre arts is interdisciplinary by nature, and our students and faculty members often work across multiple disciplines.
 Looking for a theatre arts faculty mentor or expert?
-Discover the areas of interest in which our faculty are conducting research or engaging in creative work.
+Discover the areas of interest in which our faculty are conducting research and engaging in creative work.

 Student performing on stage